thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 1.1 What is Thymeleaf?
 ----------------------

 Thymeleaf is a Java library.
-It is an XML/XHTML/HTML5 template engine able to apply a set of transformations to template files in order to display data and/or text produced by your applications.
+It is a server-side Java template engine for HTML, XML, JavaScript, CSS and even plain text.

-It is better suited for serving XHTML/HTML5 in web applications, but it can process any XML file, be it in web or in standalone applications.
+It is best suited for serving web content in web applications (Servlet-based or not), but it can process template files offline too in applications that are not web-based.

-The main goal of Thymeleaf is to provide an elegant and well-formed way of creating templates.
-In order to achieve this, it is based on XML tags and attributes that define the execution of predefined logic on the _DOM (Document Object Model)_, instead of explicitly writing that logic as code inside the template.
+The main goal of Thymeleaf is to provide an elegant and highly-maintainable way of creating templates.
+To achieve this, it builds on the concept of *Natural Templates* in order to inject its logic into template files in a way that doesn't affect the templates' capabilities to be used as design prototypes.
+This improves communication of design and bridges the gap between design and development teams.

-Its architecture allows a fast processing of templates, relying on intelligent caching of parsed files in order to use the least possible amount of I/O operations during execution.

-And last but not least, Thymeleaf has been designed from the beginning with XML and Web standards in mind, allowing you to create fully validating templates if that is a need for you.
+Also, Thymeleaf has been designed from the beginning with Web Standards in mind --especially HTML5--, allowing you to create fully validating templates if that is a need for you.